epicentre-msf/outbreak-tools-demo/README.md

 > **Note**
 >
 > *You should get a configuration file identical to
-> `setup_measles_exercise_three.xlsb`.
-You can also start from this file
+> `setup_measles_exercise_three.xlsb` in* *the `setup` folder.
+You can
-> if you like.*
+> also start from this file if you like.*

 </div>

-- Regenerate a new linelist with the designer called `linelist_measles_en_ex3` in the demo folder, making sure you’ve selected English as the language.
+- Regenerate a new linelist named `linelist_measles_en_ex3` using the designer.
+Save the linelist in the demo folder, making sure you’ve selected English as the language.

-- Import the data `import_linelist_en.xlsb` into the linelist.
-Browse the generated linelist data.
+- Import the data `import_linelist_en.xlsx` located in the `data` folder into the linelist.
+Look at the data that has not been imported and browse the data in the linelist.

-- Print the `Patient linelist` sheet.
+- Print the `Linelist patients` sheet.